 The plan covers the one-time "Welcome to Medicare" preventive visit.
-The visit includes a review of your
+The visit includes a review of your health, as well as education and counseling about the visit. preventive services you need (including certain

 There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive